-- Use our link: Create a free Wix trial
+- Use our affiliate link: Create a free Wix trial

 Shopify is fast becoming the destination for small businesses looking to sell their products online.
 They provide numerous tutorials and guides to create your website.
 All Shopify stores use https by default so you don’t have to do anything to avoid the Chrome security warning.